tradecloud/tradecloud-docs-api-v2/api/tools/postman.md

 1. Save the [Tradecloud Postman Collection](https://raw.githubusercontent.com/tradecloud/tradecloud-docs-api-v2/master/.gitbook/assets/Tradecloud-Demo.postman_collection.json) on your computer.
 (Use right-click, **save link as**)
 2. In Postman, click "Import" and select the file collection you just downloaded.

-You now have a "Tradecloud Buyer Demo" collection in your Postman application.
+You now have a "Tradecloud Demo" collection in your Postman application.
 Follow the instructions below to start sending your first request to the Tradecloud API.

 ## Getting a token using Postman